 More than half of all traffic to Pinterest is from mobile browsers, which means by posting more frequently to Pinterest, you have the chance to increase your mobile presence.

 1. Storytelling With HQ Photographs

 Pinterest is primarily a visual experience.
-Images help convey stories that can evoke a sense of emotion in us.
-Choose high quality photographs and use them in the pins you create to promote your content.
-The right images can make the viewer ask, “What’s going on in this picture?”
+Images help convey stories that can evoke an emotion in us.
+Choose high-quality photographs and use them in the pins you create to promote your content.
+The right images can make the viewer ask “What’s going on in this picture?”.
 Once you’ve captured their attention, you’ve likely induced them to click through to your site and learn the rest of the story.